tendermint/tendermint/docs/using-tendermint.rst

 Adding a non-validator is simple.
-Just copy the original ``genesis.json`` to ``~/.tendermint`` on the new machine and start the node, specifying manual_peers as necessary.
-If no manual_peers are specified, the node won't make any blocks, because it's not a validator, and it won't hear about any blocks, because it's not connected to the other peer.
+Just copy the original ``genesis.json`` to ``~/.tendermint`` on the new machine and start the node, specifying persistent_peers as necessary.
+If no persistent_peers are specified, the node won't make any blocks, because it's not a validator, and it won't hear about any blocks, because it's not connected to the other peer.